Subscribe to our email newsletter via email to keep informed of what's happening at your library for Adults.

 Louisburg Library provides Large Print books and Audio books for our patrons who need visual assistance.
-More about our Library Catalog
+Take a look at our Library Catalog.

 The Kansas Audio-Reader network is a reading and information service for blind, visually impaired and/or print-disabled individuals in Kansas and western Missouri.
 Services are offered free of charge to anyone in our listening area who is unable to read normal printed material.